-Failure to complete required lesson plans, assignments and/or evaluations
+Failure to complete required lesson plans, assignments and/or

-Failure to implement recommendations of the college supervisor or cooperating teacher
+Failure to implement recommendations of the college supervisor or cooperating teacher evaluations

-Other behavior considered seriously inappropriate by the college supervisor, the coordinator of student teaching, and the director of Education
+Other behavior considered seriously inappropriate by the college supervisor, the coordinator of student teaching, and the chair of educator preparation.

-- 1. College supervisor becomes aware of the problem. - 2.
-College supervisor confirms the behavior by talking to the student teacher and/or the cooperating teacher. - Coordinator of student teaching arranges a meeting among student teacher, coordinator of student teaching, and college supervisor, and (at the discretion of the coordinator) the cooperating teacher.

-3. (a) Meeting is held.
+1. College supervisor becomes aware of the problem.

+- 2. College supervisor confirms the behavior by talking to the student teacher and/or the cooperating teacher. - 3.
+Coordinator of student teaching arranges a meeting between the student teacher, coordinator of student teaching, and college supervisor, and (at the discretion of the coordinator) the cooperating teacher. - 3. (a) Meeting is held and a Professional Improvement Plan (PIP) will be developed.

-3.(b) Student teacher submits written appeal to director of education and continues to student teach during the appeal process.
+3.(b) Student teacher submits written appeal to the chair of educator preparation and continues to student teach during the appeal process.

 - 3. (c) Student teacher does not remediate, withdraw, or file an appeal.
 Student teacher receives a grade of "F" for student teaching and is removed from the classroom. - 4.
-Student receives written notification from college supervisor that: - a) states the nature of the offense and identifies required remediation. - b) states the consequence of failure to remediate: A second offense will result in a request for withdrawal or grade of "F." - c) states the student teacher's right to appeal: You have the right to file a written appeal.
-Your written appeal must be received by the Director of Education no later than five teaching days following receipt of this letter. - d) copies are sent to Coordinator of Student Teaching and cooperating teacher.
+Student receives written notification from college supervisor that: - a) states the nature of the offense and identifies required remediation. - b) states the consequence of failure to remediate: A second offense will result in a request for withdrawal or grade of "F."

+- c) states the student teacher's right to appeal: You have the right to file a written appeal.
+Your written appeal must be received by the chair of educator preparation no later than five teaching days following receipt of this letter. - d) copies are sent to the chair of educator preparation and cooperating teacher.